click here for home

 Electricity: Northern Lights at the road.

 Phone: Verizon at the road.
-Good cell-phone reception (there is an ATT tower right nearby)
+Good cell-phone reception (there is an ATT tower just across the water)

 Septic - has been perk-tested and approved.

-Fencing: Chain link on East, Wrought iron on road side, none on west side yet.
+Fencing: Chain link on East, Wrought iron on road side, temporary wire and stake on west.

 Riprap: The entire shore has log riprapping plus rock.
 See picture.